Religion in Nigeria: Christianity

 The Church of Jesus Christ of Latter-Day Saints (LDS) announced creation of new Owerri mission in Nigeria in 2016.

 Also, Nigerian pastors are rumored to be great in wealth.

-Roman Catholicism
+Catholicism

-The Archdioceses of the Roman Catholic Church are: Abuja, Onitsha, Jos, Benin City, Calabar, Ibadan, Lagos, and Owerri.
+The archdioceses of the Catholic Church in Nigeria are: Abuja, Onitsha, Jos, Benin City, Calabar, Ibadan, Lagos, and Owerri.
 It has about 19 million members in Nigeria in 2005.
-Cardinal Francis Arinze is a Roman Catholic Cardinal from Nigeria.
-The Pope recently appointed a Nigerian in the person of Professor, Kokunre A. Agbontaen-Eghafona into the Pontifical Academy of Social Sciences (PASS) in the Vatican.
+Cardinal Francis Arinze is a Catholic cardinal from Nigeria.
+In 2020, the pope appointed a Nigerian professor, Kokunre A. Agbontaen-Eghafona, to the Pontifical Academy of Social Sciences (PASS) in the Vatican.

 Anglicanism

 The ecclesiastical provinces of the Church of Nigeria are:

 Lagos, Ibadan, Ondo, Bendel, The Niger, Niger Delta, Owerri, Abuja, Kaduna and Jos.
 Its primate is Nicholas Okoh.

 The Church of Nigeria has about 17 million members.